Under Siege (2021)

 The 2021 Under Siege was a professional wrestling event produced by Impact Wrestling.
 It took place on May 15, 2021 at the Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus.
 It was the first event in the Under Siege chronology.
+The event featured wrestlers from partner promotions All Elite Wrestling (AEW) and New Japan Pro-Wrestling (NJPW).

 Nine matches were contested at the event.
-In the main event, Moose won a six-way match to become the number one contender to the Impact World Championship.
-In other prominent matches, Fire 'N Flava (Kiera Hogan and Tasha Steelz) defeated Jordynne Grace and Rachael Ellering to win the Knockouts Tag Team Championship, and Josh Alexander and Deonna Purrazzo retained the X Division and Knockouts Championships respectively, with Alexander defeating El Phantasmo, and Purrazzo defeating Havok.
+In the main event, Moose won a six-way match to become the number one contender for the Impact World Championship.
+In other prominent matches, Fire 'N Flava (Kiera Hogan and Tasha Steelz) defeated Jordynne Grace and Rachael Ellering to win the Impact Knockouts Tag Team Championship, and Josh Alexander and Deonna Purrazzo retained the Impact X Division and Impact Knockouts Championships respectively, with Alexander defeating El Phantasmo, and Purrazzo defeating Havok.

-Under Siege garnered positive reviews from critics, with much praise being directed to the X Division title match between El Phantasmo and Josh Alexander.
+The event garnered positive reviews from critics, with much praise being directed to the X Division title match between El Phantasmo and Josh Alexander.

 Production

 Background

 On April 25, 2021, at Rebellion, it was announced by Impact Wrestling that Under Siege would take place on May 15, 2021 at the Skyway Studios in Nashville, Tennessee.